|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Herbert W. Nickens Medical Student Scholarships||

-Provides a one-time award to students in their third year of medical school who have demonstrated leadership in eliminating inequalities in medical education or health care.
+This program provides a one-time award to students in their third year of medical school who have demonstrated leadership in eliminating inequalities in medical education or health care.

 |National Institute of Health Oxford-Cambridge Scholars Program||